Table of Contents

+The portrayal of forensic science in movies and dramas often shows a glamorized version of the real thing.
 While on TV shows such as CSI, where Forensic Investigators are seen interviewing witnesses, in “real” life, Forensic Investigators have no contact with witnesses, suspects or others.
-The role of Forensic Investigators is purely collection and analysis of evidence.
-It is up to the police to interview and put the pieces of the crime together.
+It is up to the police to interview and put the crime pieces together.

 Following are some examples which will differentiate between the “reel” version and the reality of forensic science: